 While it can feel complicated, fermenting vegetables is a fairly straightforward and simple process.
 All you need to do is place the okra and other ingredients into a jar, cover it with brine, seal the jar and wait.
 It really is that simple.

-But, there's a few tips to help make sure your fermented okra comes out right every time.
+But, there are a few tips to help make sure your fermented okra comes out right every time.
 Paying attention to the quality of ingredients, minimizing exposure to air (and, thus, mold) with weights and proper seals can help your pickled okra come out right every time.
 Moreover, they're pretty standard tips for other fermented vegetables, like sour pickles and sauerkraut, too.

 Pay attention to your ingredients.